Politics of China: Local-level politics

 Each local Bureau or office is under the coequal authority of the local leader and the leader of the corresponding office, bureau or ministry at the next higher level.
 People's Congress members at the county level are elected by voters.
 These county-level People's Congresses have the responsibility of oversight of local government and elect members to the Provincial (or Municipal in the case of independent municipalities) People's Congress.
 The Provincial People's Congress, in turn, elects members to the National People's Congress that meets each year in March in Beijing.
 The ruling CCP committee at each level plays a large role in the selection of appropriate candidates for election to the local congress and to the higher levels.

+While operating under strict control and supervision by the central government, China's local governments manage relatively high share of fiscal revenues and expenditures.
+Their level of authority and autonomy in economic decision-making is high, and they have played a major role in national economic development.
+They do not have the right to make tax laws but may have the ability to adjust certain tax rates within boundaries established by the central government.

+Through the late 1980s and the early 1990s, the municipal government regulatory mechanisms expanded, as did their capacity to regulate peri-urban areas.
+The 1994 fiscal reforms resulted in the need of local governments to generate non-tax revenue, which they did in the form of revenues through land development and use fees.
+This resulted in their increase in both administrative size and geographic size.
+From 2002 to at least 2023, the cost of providing public goods has devolved to local governments from the central government and therefore local governments need to generate fees to provide public services.
+Local governments are the key provider of public goods in China.

+Since 2014, the National New-Type Urbanization Plan has resulted in the consolidation of planning processes that were formerly distributed across different bureaucracies, such as urban and rural land use, tourism planning, and environmental planning.

+Beginning in 2015, the central government allowed local governments to issue bonds to finance public capital spending for projects like infrastructure and hospitals.
+The quantity of such bonds is set by the central government.
+Local governments cannot issue bonds to pay for current spending, such as salaries.

 Armed forces

 The CCP created and leads the People's Liberation Army.
 After the PRC was established in 1949, the PLA also became a state military.
 The state's military system upholds the principle of the CCP's absolute leadership over the armed forces, often referred to under Mao's maxim that "the Party commands the gun."
-The CCP and the state jointly established the Central Military Commission that carries out the task of supreme military leadership over the armed forces.
+The CCP and the state jointly established the Central Military Commission (CMC) that carries out the task of supreme military leadership over the armed forces.
+The CMC chairman is concurrently held by the general secretary of the Chinese Communist Party in line with the CCP's absolute control over the military.